 Can we talk about my low, low expectations for this recipe?

 Really, though.
 I was making it like, “Haha, this is fun.
 This a fun waste of time.
 I mean, there is no way this is going to be really damn good.
 And ‘really damn good’ is the requirement for an appearance on my blog, didn’t you know that?
 So this is a fun waste of time.”

 And then I had a bite and punched the person next to me, just out of sheer knee-jerk reaction, because I had not been eating this my whole life and I felt deeply deprived.

 It’s chicken alfredo.
-But healthy.
+But with delicious whole foods.
 And creamy and rich and delicious.
 And quick and easy.
 And it’s paleo and Whole30-compliant!
 I mean, truly, it’s just my everything right now.

-- The spaghetti squash keeps this healthy chicken alfredo focused on whole foods and totally gluten free.
+- The spaghetti squash keeps this dish focused on whole foods and totally gluten-free.